vuejs/vue-test-utils/README.md

 ## Issues

-Please make sure to read the [Issue Reporting Checklist](https://github.com/vuejs/vue/blob/dev/.github/CONTRIBUTING.md#issue-reporting-guidelines) before opening an issue.
+Please make sure to read the issue reporting requirements before opening an issue.
 Issues not conforming to the guidelines may be closed immediately.

 ## Contribution